dario-rodriguez/devon-guide/OASP4J-project-without-database.md

 OASP4J application template is made up with database , Restful webservice and security package.
-If someone don't want database in oasp4j template application .
+If someone don't want database in his oasp4j template application , he can the follow document run the oasp4j application without database not the any error.